What user roles settings does a journal have?

 All roles are given one of a few permission levels which allow them to perform various actions in the system:

-- Reviewers appear when you're assigning reviews in the Editorial Workflow and have access to that stage when they're assigned.
+• Reviewers appear when you're assigning reviews in the Editorial Workflow and have access to the reviewer workflow when they're assigned to a review task.

-- Readers, like all other user types, can access the reader-facing website.
-All users have this capability.
+• Readers, like all other user types, can access the reader-facing website.
+All users have this role option.
+Users with the Reader role enabled may receive occasional emails from the journal system - e.g. when a new issue is published.

-- Journal Managers have access to the entire Editorial Workflow, as well as most of the settings.
+• Journal Managers have access to the entire Editorial Workflow, as well as most of the settings.
+Users with this setting will be able to see all submissions, regardless of whether they are assigned to them or not.
+Journal Editors will normally use this permission level.

-- Series Editors and Journal Assistants can access only those parts of the Editorial Workflow assigned to their role.
+• Section Editors and Journal Assistants can access only those parts of the Editorial Workflow assigned to their role.
+Users with these permissions will only be able to access submissions for which they are assigned.
+They will not see any submissions that are not directly assigned to them.

 In addition to the permission levels, you can restrict some roles to particular stages of the Editorial Workflow.